SystemsGenetics/GEMmaker/docs/prepare_reference.rst

 GEMmaker supports use of `Hisat2 <https://ccb.jhu.edu/software/hisat2/index.shtml>`_, `Kallisto <https://pachterlab.github.io/kallisto/>`_ and `Salmon <https://combine-lab.github.io/salmon/>`_, and allows you to select one of these tools to use for quantification of gene expression.
 Each tool requires that transcript sequences of the genome are indexed prior to usage.

 First, you must obtain the appropriate genome reference files and have them available on your local machine for indexing.
-Once you have obtained the files and placed them in a directory, you can index the genome by following the instructions in the sections below. **You only need to index the files for the tool you would like GEMmaker to use.**
+Once you have obtained the files and placed them in a directory, you can index the genome by following the instructions in the sections below.

+**You only need to index the files for the tool (i.e. kallisto, salmon or hisat2) that you would like GEMmaker to use.**

 .. note::